jadijadi/lpic1book/content/1024_use_debian_package_management.md

 # deb-src http://us.archive.ubuntu.com/ubuntu/ jammy-updates main restricted

 ## N.B. software from this repository is ENTIRELY UNSUPPORTED by the Ubuntu
 ## team.
-Also, please note that software in universe WILL NOT receive any
+Also, please note that software in the universe WILL NOT receive any
 ## review or updates from the Ubuntu security team.
 deb http://us.archive.ubuntu.com/ubuntu/ jammy universe
 # deb-src http://us.archive.ubuntu.com/ubuntu/ jammy universe